Make a pork marinade with balsamic vinegar and brown sugar that infuses the meat for a taste that is sweet and full of sealed in charbroiled flavor.

 This recipe requires a tangy marinade overnight as a brine for the pork.

-Grilling on medium low heat will prevent burning the brown sugar and leave a crystallized crust to the meat.
+Grilling on medium low to medium heat will prevent burning the brown sugar and leave a caramelized crust to the meat.

 Letting the meat rest after grilling helps redistribute and lock in the juices.